 Put in place in 2007 was the Asia-Canada-Singapore-Switzerland (ACSS) Consortium, which is a collaborative initiative of like-minded, medium-sized regulatory authorities between Australia’s Therapeutic Goods Administration (TGA), Health Canada (HC), Singapore’s Health Sciences Authority (HSA) and the Swiss Agency for Therapeutic Products (Swissmedic) of Switzerland.
 These agencies share a product review process.

 The dossier review timelines that AbbVie has seen in this market are shown below (Figure 2).

 FIGRE 2 | Review Timelines

 “Some of them are close to what we see in major markets, especially in a few of the markets that have fast track or expedited pathways, which gives them shorter approval timelines,” Webb commented.

-In part II, learn more about Webb’s experience with various regulatory agencies in the Asia-Pacific region on drug approvals.
-She also provides a case study on a post-approval in South Korea.
+In Part II, learn more about Webb’s experience with various regulatory agencies in the Asia-Pacific region on drug approvals.
+She also provided a case study on a post-approval in South Korea.

 Subscribe to Redica Insights

 Get quality and compliance insights from our experts in your inbox